felixleopoldo/benchpress/docs/source/json_schema/config.md

 ## benchmark_setup

-Description of the benchmarking setup.
+Defines the actual benchmarking setup, where the resources are references by their corresponding id.

 `benchmark_setup`